 - Use the vacuum’s suction to remove debris

 - Remove vent tee’s cap

 - Pour one cup white vinegar and one cup water into the drain pipe

 - Let the mixture remain for 30 minutes

 How Often to Clean the AC Drain Pipe

 Check your AC drain pan once per month.
 About every three months, clean the drain line.
 You can also have this done during your AC tune-up visits.

 At Gulf Shore Cooling, Inc, our qualified technicians can unclog the AC drain pipe for you.
 We also offer AC and heating maintenance, AC installation, heating replacement, AC repair, and more.
 You can also choose us for blown-in insulation, home automation systems, duct repair and cleaning, and energy savings programs.
-To learn more about unclogging your Fort Myers home’s AC drain pipe, contact us at Gulf Shore Cooling, Inc today.
+To learn more about unclogging your Fort Myers home’s AC drain pipe, contact Gulf Shore Cooling, Inc today.